FotiadisM/other.nvim/README.md

 # other.nvim

-Open (and set) the alternative file for the current buffer.
+Open (and set) the alternative file for the current buffer with fewest keystrokes possible.

 ## The problem